Country Guide - VAT in Bulgaria

 E-Commerce Rules

-The year 2021 marks a pivotal point for defining the e-commerce rules at the EU level since that was the year when new rules regarding the cross-border sales of low-value goods of up to EUR 150, intra-EU distance sales, deemed supplier rules for digital platforms, and provision of B2C services were introduced.
+The year 2021 marks a pivotal point in defining the e-commerce rules at the EU level, as it was the year when new rules regarding the cross-border sales of low-value goods of up to EUR 150, intra-EU distance sales, deemed supplier rules for digital platforms, and the provision of B2C services were introduced.

 The enlarged and harmonized OSS system currently consists of three schemes available under different conditions to EU and non-EU businesses: